Updated

 2. Are there exceptions?

-There are a few exceptions under California law that allow a defendant to be brought to trial after the expiration of the time periods set forth in PC 1382.
+California law provides a few exceptions that allow you to be brought to trial after the expiration of the time periods set forth in PC 1382.

 - enter into a time waiver of the statutory requirements, or